The Background of FES

 Recent innovations in science and technology have made the world more technology and innovation dependent thus requiring a skill set that would enable our younger generation function effectively.
 The KNUST has strategically positioned herself to partner both local and international organizations and institutions to deliver quality teacher education.
 Be assured that KNUST through the Faculty has the wherewithal to churn out teachers with 21st century skills who would function effectively in diverse teaching and learning contexts.

-The KNUST has Prof. Winston Kwame Abroampa, as the Dean of the Faculty and Dr. Paul Kwadwo Addo as the Registrar.
+The KNUST has Prof. Winston Kwame Abroampa, as the Dean of the Faculty and Mrs. Mercy Vanessa Darkwa Appiah-Castel as the Registrar.

 PROFILE OF THE DEAN